ofunny/ofunnysBedrockExamples/geysermc.hudBarExample/README.md

 ### Creating a Custom HUD Bar

 Now, let's dive into creating your custom HUD bar.
-The following code within `"ofunnys_hud_bar_text"` lets you design a unique panel for your HUD.
+The following code snippet `"ofunnys_hud_bar_text"` within "hud_screen.json" lets you design a unique panel for your HUD.
 It also removes all Unicode characters used for alignment so they will no longer bother in the final bar displayed within the Bedrock client.

 ```json
 "$localtext": "$actionbar_text",